-Vivid Sydney is guaranteed to be paradise for photographers of all abilities.
-We’re speaking from experience here!
-Sink your teeth into these photography tips from the Canon Collective, which will help you hit the ground running once you arrive at the festival.
+Elisa Eves, Sydney photographer, content creator, and avid Vivid explorer has pulled together these photography tips which will help you hit the ground running once you arrive at the festival.

-It’s important to keep your camera still when taking low-light photos.
-And since most of the action of Vivid Sydney happens after sunset, this is your first consideration.
-Emma Desira suggests “using a sturdy tripod with a two-second timer—or cable release when using shutter speeds slower than 1/60th of a second will help with this.
+It’s important to keep your camera still when taking low-light photos, and since most of the action of Vivid Sydney happens after sunset, this is your first consideration.
+Using a sturdy tripod with a two-second timer or cable release when using shutter speeds slower than 1/60th of a second will help with this.
 Alternatively, try gently pressing the touch screen shutter to stop any extra camera shake.
 Either of these options will help you achieve those nice, clean, sharp shots.

 You need total control over your camera settings to capture the large dynamic range of Vivid Sydney’s light and music shows.
 If you’re still finding the confidence to get off auto, below are a few camera settings to get started with when photographing the event.